You probably want to read these first few lines:

 Of all the ramifications of global warming the processes of heating and sea level rise are the most anticipated and well modeled.
 Eventually, all the ice on the planet will melt, the only real uncertainty is the near timetable.
 While we can influence much now, tepid mitigation efforts will only intensify heating, making everything happening sooner.
 Indeed, a serious question is whether the world, instead should cease the struggle, fully accept fate and then dedicate ourselves to indulging in joyful, apocalyptic cornucopianism.
 That may be a valid consideration, worthy of fantasy, perhaps even a modern religous movement, but not suitable for this manifesto.

-Imagine an international showdown where Bangladesh, desperate to save millions of citizens trapped by rising seas, asks the world to spend billions in building sea walls and safe housing along the coastline.
-Alas it would be a short-term solution, obsolete before completed.
-A struggling world might think it smarter spend on mitigation efforts.
-But with sealed borders to India, climate refugees wouild be trapped and the number of victims difficult to count.
+Imagine an international showdown where Bangladesh, desperate to save millions of citizens trapped by rising seas, asks the world to spend billions in building sea walls and safe housing along the coastline - an adaptive act.
+Alas, it would be a short-term solution, obsolete before completed.
+A struggling world might think it smarter spend on adaptation efforts.
+But with sealed borders to India, future climate refugees wouild be trapped and the number of victims difficult to count.
 This may be the typical crisis in a future of rapidly rising oceans.
 We do not know how fast oceans will rise - currently controversial.
 Regarding adaptation, we may know what is politically possible, and we may seek what is economically feasible (more adaptation), but unless we join with global citizens in smart mitigation efforts, without constraints on carbon emissions, temperatures will continue to rise, so it means little to future generations.
+"Mitigating climate change must proceed regardless of long-run economic analyses."
 Mitigation is a government-intensive process requiring a global agreement supported by legislation, religion and political negotiations between groups and nations.
 Such an endlessly frustrating process should be instantaneous.

 Two immediate actions must combine to secure our future: halt carbon emissions and reduce human population.
 Ignoring either problem assures a chaotic end to civilization with little influence upon the rate of decline.
 We are in a showdown with physical reality and our delay, denial and inaction puts us on the losing side.
 Having made the temporary choice for carbon-combustion-with-delayed-consequences, the dazzling benefits of easy carbon are drifting away.
 As Naomi Oreskes says, "the sumptuous carbon banquet is concluding, the waiter is presenting the bill".